ong8181/random-codes/04_MiSeq_vs_iSeq_DADA2/README.md

 3. These two types of fastq files were analyzed identically using DADA2 ("03_SeqAnalysisDADA2_MiSeq.R" and "03_SeqAnalysisDADA2_iSeq.R").
 4. Representative sequences were saved as "ASV.fa", and taxa information was assigned using Claident (<a href="https://doi.org/10.1371/journal.pone.0076910">Tanabe & Toju 2013 PLoS ONE</a>).
 5. ASV table, sample information and taxa information were imported as phyloseq object.
-6. Three types of visualizations were done: Barplots of MiSeq-style and iSeq-style fastq files (__Figure 1__), sequence reads of MiSeq-style v.s. iSeq-style fastq files (__Figure 2__) and relative abundance of MiSeq-style v.s. iSeq-style fastq files (__Figure 3__).
+6. Four types of visualizations were done: Barplots of MiSeq-style and iSeq-style fastq files (__Figure 1__), sequence reads of MiSeq-style v.s. iSeq-style fastq files (__Figure 2__), relative abundance of MiSeq-style v.s. iSeq-style fastq files (__Figure 3__), and histrorams of ASV abundance distribution (__Figure 4__).

 ### Notes
 - I converted 250 x 2 bp MiSeq fastq files to iSeq-style fastq files, but the maximum length of iSeq sequencer is currently 150 x 2 bp.
 - I used `bcl2fastq` command to generate (MiSeq-style) fastq files from BCL files, and demultiplexed them using `clsplitseq` function implemented in Claident.
 This procedure removed the forward primer region when demultiplexing was performed.
 - In the library preparation process, I included artifitial prokaryote-like sequences as internal standard DNAs in order to quantify prokaryotic DNAs.
-There internal standard DNAs occupy a large proportion of total sequence reads (ca. 35%).
+These internal standard DNAs occupy a large proportion of total sequence reads (ca. 35%).
 For details, see <a href="https://doi.org/10.1101/2020.04.08.032524">Ushio (2020) <i>bioRxiv</i></a>.

 ## Figure 1: Barplots of MiSeq-style v.s. iSeq-style fastq files
 <img src="06_ComparisonOut/MiSeq_vs_iSeq_barplot.jpg" width="1000px">